 - The Djinn from Wishmaster is an immortal wish-granting Jackass Genie who has been alive since the birth of the universe.
 Notably, he has no problem whatsoever adjusting to the modern world.

 - Godzilla and Gamera are both ancient monsters who are awoken one day and go on a rampage.
 In some movies they are depicted as good, however.
+King Ghidorah, who played this role in the Showa era Godzilla films and reprised the role in the Rebirth of Mothra trilogy's final installment appears to be set to play this trope completely and terrifyingly straight in the 2019 film Godzilla: King of the Monsters.

 - An ancient Egyptian princess from The Awakening was so evil that her father, the Pharoah, had her Sealed Evil in a Can in an unmarked tomb, and erased almost all traces of her existence.
 The evil princess takes possession of an archaeologist's daughter once he opens the hidden tomb.